 The propylene flow rate to be fed shall be kept constant to prevent the residence time in the prepolymerizer from varying.

-The flushing flow rate to the pump is controlled by FRC 1801 which se is adjusted to 400 kg/hr.
+The flushing flow rate to the pump is controlled by FIC 1801 which se is adjusted to 400 kg/hr.

-The flow rate mixed with the catalyst after precontacting is controlled by FRC 1703 which is set at 2000 kg/hr ( and never less than 1600 kg/hr)
+The flow rate mixed with the catalyst after precontacting is controlled by FIC 1703 which is set at 2000 kg/hr ( and never less than 1600 kg/hr)

 The temperature of this stream is maintained at 10oC by TRC 1702, which controls the flow rate of the chilled water to E 201 to reduce kinetics of the polymerization: